anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Using an LDevID for TLS client authentication of the registrar-agent is a deviation from {{RFC8995}}, in which the pledge's IDevID credential is used to perform TLS client authentication.
 The use of the LDevID(RegAgt) allows the domain registrar to distinguish, if bootstrapping is initiated from a pledge or from a registrar-agent and adopt different internal handling accordingly.
+If a registrar detects a request that originates from a registrar-agent it is able to switch the operational mode from BRSKI to BRSKI-PRM.
+This may be supported by a specific naming in the SAN (subject alternative name) component of the LDevID(RegAgt) certificate.
+Alternatively, the domain may feature a CA specifically for issuing registrar-agent LDevID certificates.
+This allows the registrar to detect registrar-agents based on the issuing CA.

 As BRSKI-PRM uses authenticated self-contained data objects between the pledge and the domain registrar, the binding of the pledge identity to the requests is provided by the data object signature employing the pledge's IDevID.
 The objects exchanged between the pledge and the domain registrar used in the context of this specifications are JOSE objects.